The rights to a song’s Composition, including the music and accompanying lyrics, are typically called “Publishing Rights.”

 Public performance royalties collect from multiple sources.
 These include:

-Performance rates are negotiated on behalf of songwriters and publishers by Performing Rights Organizations (like ASCAP and BMI) changed with tracking, collecting, and distributing these royalties.
+Performance rates are negotiated on behalf of songwriters and publishers by Performing Rights Organizations (like ASCAP and BMI) charged with tracking, collecting, and distributing these royalties.

 If you’ve ever watched a TV show or commercial, or seen a movie, or streamed a video online, you’ve probably noticed the amount of music they use.
 Well, the use of this music has a cost, and the payments made for the rights to use music in this way is called a Sync Royalty.